Cinux-Chosan/react-simple-cli/README.md

 ## Usage

-Now you can create a react project:
+Now you can create a react project with `ssr` command:

 1、`ssr new react-proj`